Meizu M6 miniPlayer: Specifications

-Software support
+Software

 File transfer

-The M6 is connected to a computer via a USB 2.0 cable, upon which it is typically recognized as a mass storage device (starting with the 2.00x firmware series MTP is also supported).
-Transferring media files and firmware upgrades is accomplished by simply dragging and dropping.
-Thus, no proprietary software is needed, allowing it to be a true cross-platform media player.
-It is confirmed that the Linux 2.6 kernel driver for UMS devices works with the M6.
+The M6 connected to a computer via a USB 2.0 cable, which typically recognized it as a mass storage device (starting with the 2.00x firmware series MTP is also supported).
+Transferring media files and firmware upgrades is accomplished by dragging and dropping.
+No proprietary software is needed, allowing it to be a true cross-platform media player.
+The Linux 2.6 kernel driver for UMS devices works with the M6.

 Video conversion

 For converting videos to the required Xvid format, Meizu provides a custom version of VirtualDub.
-There is also a Meizu profile available for another open source program, Iriverter and Batman Video Converter is available.
+A Meizu profile is available for open source program, Iriverter, and Batman Video Converter is available.
 Mac users can convert with MPEG Streamclip video converter.

 Customization and variants

 The miniPlayer allows the user to change a few display items such as the background image and font color.
 Unofficially, it is possible to modify the RESOURCE.BIN file to skin the player with different icons.
 A number of stick‐on covers are available which allow the front surface and thumb pad to be colored.

-Two versions of the miniPlayer were originally produced:
+The two original versions of the miniPlayer were: